daniele-baieri/FSD/README.md

 ```yaml
 variables:
 ```
-attribute, following the syntax specified for Scenes in the previous section, users may specify a sampler configuration rather than a value for the dataset variables.
+attribute, following the structure specified for Scenes in the previous section, users may specify a sampler configuration rather than a value for the dataset variables.
+The set of all possible scenes is defined by the cartesian product of all sample sets of each variable.
+Then, a uniformly random subset of all these is chosen, with its cardinality specified via the `num_scenes` global attribute.
 We show the syntax for all our sampler types.
 First, we specify primitive distributions for float variables:

 ```yaml
 {